NAIST-SE/GH-Node.JS/contributors/README.md

 # Contributors
 Contributor is the folder that contains contributor infor-mation  collected  from  the  GitHub  API.
-Note  that  thisinformation  is  not  the  same  as  the  author  informationcontained in the contributing.md file.
+Note  that  this information  is  not  the  same  as  the  author  information contained in the contributing.md file.

 ### Contributors attributes:
 ### User attribute: